Powerful or Dangerous

 The can of beans example works, but what if your offer is more complex.
 This can be a dangerous area for comparative advertising.
 Claims that you have the best, fastest or cheapest etc. can be difficult to prove.
 One tactic is to use data from a respected independent authority, the point here is the independence.
 The buying public are naturally suspicious of such claims.

 If a competitor you name or indicate succeeds in undermining your claims, your campaign can finish up helping them more than you.
-If buyer feel you have made an attempt to dupe them with misleading claims, it will work against you.
+If buyers feel you have made an attempt to dupe them with misleading claims, it will work against you.